sandstorm-io/sandstorm/docs/administering/sniproxy.md

 This will depend on the server you have, typically Apache or nginx.
 Remember the accessible URLs will still use the standard HTTPS port; this change is only made to allow the sniproxy to sit in the middle.

-I'm using nginx and I could change all the configuration files using ```sed``` to replace 443 for 7443.
-What I did is:
+If you are using nginx, you can change all the configuration files using ```sed``` to replace 443 with 7443.
+To do that, run this command:

 ```bash
 sudo sed -ri 's/443/7443/g' /etc/nginx/sites-available/*